 Note!
 In kiosk mode only VPP apps with the Mandatory checkbox are displayed.

-- Select Control Panel→ Policies in the management console.
+- Select Administration→ Policies in the Administration Portal.
 Click on the plus sign, to create a new policy.

-- Keep the Fully Managed Device selection under Filter policies enrollment type.
+- Keep the Fully Managed Device selection as enrollment method.

-- If you don´t want your users to use the Cortado app, uncheck the Cortado MDM app checkbox (arrow in illus.) under Applications.
-When the checkbox is enabled, the Cortado MDM app is available to users.
+- If you don´t want your users to use the Cortado app, uncheck the Allow use of Cortado app checkbox (arrow in illus.) under Apps.
+When the checkbox is enabled, the Cortado app is available to users.

 - Enable the Kiosk Mode checkbox in the (arrow in illus.).